Striving-to-learn/Daniel-The-Cyber-Guide/SETUP.md

 curl -fsSL https://ollama.com/install.sh | sh
 ```

-## Download the Model
+### Download the Model

 ```bash
 ollama pull llama3
 ```
+This pulls Llama 3 8B. which is designed for 8B to be practical on home lab hardware.

-## Test the Model
+### Test the Model

 ```bash
 ollama run llama3 "Hello from my Kali VM."
 ```

-This confirms that the local LLM runtime is working correctly.
+If you get a response, Ollama is working correctly.

 ---